 Let Us Talk About Online Reputation Management

-Your reputation is built faster when you respond to criticism then it is when you gloat in all your glories.
+Your reputation is built faster when you respond to criticism then it is when you celebrate in all your glories.

 Consumers always want to know what will happen if they purchase your services or products and aren’t satisfied.